bacalhau-project/examples/README.md

 ### Ways of Working

-All example ideas are tracked as issues in the [Bacalhau Core Repository]() with a label of `Examples`.
+All example ideas are tracked as issues in the [Bacalhau Core Repository]() with a label of `example`.

 * If you have an idea for an example, please add an issue.
 * If you'd like to work on a example, please find an issue that has not been assigned, then assign the issue to yourself.